Timurid Empire: History

 Timur conquered large parts of the ancient greater Persian territories in Central Asia, primarily Transoxiana and Khorasan, from 1363 onwards with various alliances.
-He took Samarkand in 1366 and Balkh in 1369, and was recognized as ruler over them in 1370.
-Acting officially in the name of Suurgatmish, the Chagatai khan, he subjugated Transoxania and Khwarazm in the years that followed.
-Already in the 1360s he had gained control of the western Chagatai Khanate and while as emir he was nominally subordinate to the khan, in reality it was now Timur who picked the khans, who became mere puppet rulers.
-The western Chagatai khans were continually dominated by Timurid princes in the 15th and 16th centuries and their figurehead importance was eventually reduced into total insignificance.
+He took Samarkand in 1366 and Balkh in 1369.
+He was recognized as ruler over them in 1370.
+Acting officially in the name of Suurgatmish, the Chagatai khan, he subjugated Transoxiana and Khwarazm in the years that followed.
+Already in the 1360s, he had gained control of the western Chagatai Khanate.
+While as emir he was nominally subordinate to the khan, in reality it was now Timur who picked the khans.
+These became mere puppet rulers.
+The western Chagatai khans were continually dominated by Timurid princes in the 15th and 16th centuries, and their figurehead importance was eventually reduced into total insignificance.

 Rise

 Timur began a campaign westwards in 1380, invading the various successor states of the Ilkhanate.
 By 1389, he had removed the Kartids from Herat and advanced into mainland Persia where he enjoyed many successes.
 This included the capture of Isfahan in 1387, the removal of the Muzaffarids from Shiraz in 1393, and the expulsion of the Jalayirids from Baghdad.
+Tokhtamysh, the khan of the Golden Horde, was a major rival to Timur in the region.
 In 1394–1395, he triumphed over the Golden Horde, following his successful campaign in Georgia, after which he enforced his sovereignty in the Caucasus.

-Tokhtamysh, the khan of the Golden Horde, was a major rival to Timur in the region.

-Timur subjugated Multan and Dipalpur in modern-day Pakistan in 1398.
-He also had several military successes in North India.
-In 1398, he sent an army led by his grandson Pir Muhammad to cross the Indus and attack Multan; the successful siege lasted six months.
-Later in the same year, Timur himself marched the main army across the Indus, and he took Loni and Bhatnair fort, seven miles northeast of Delhi.
+In 1398, the anarchy prevailing in the Delhi Sultanate had drawn Timur's attention.
+At the beginning of 1398, Timur sent an army led by his grandson Pir Muhammad to cross the Indus and attack Multan; the successful siege lasted six months.
+Later in the same year, Timur himself marched the main army across the Indus, and after destroying Tulamba joined Pir Muhammad.
+At Sutlej, he defeated the Khokhar chief Jasrat and then took the Loni and Bhatnair forts, seven miles northeast of Delhi.
 In December 1398, Timur engaged with the armies of Sultan Mahmud Shah and won.
 This led to his triumphal entry into Delhi, where he conducted a massacre but spared the craftsmen to be sent to Samarkand.
 He left Delhi in January 1399.
-During Timur's entry into India, he was faced by a sultanate that was already in decline.
+During Timur's entry into India, he was faced by a sultanate that was already in decline due to the secession of its richest provinces.

 Later in 1400–1401 he conquered Aleppo, Damascus and eastern Anatolia.
 In 1401 he destroyed Baghdad, and in 1402 he defeated the Ottomans in the Battle of Ankara.
 This made Timur the most preeminent Muslim ruler of the time, as the Ottoman Empire plunged into civil war.
 Meanwhile, he transformed Samarkand into a major capital and seat of his realm.